Jewish ethics: Ethics of warfare

-Jewish war ethics are developed by Maimonides in his "Laws of Kings and their Wars," part of his Mishneh Torah.
-Modern Jewish war ethics have been developed especially in relation to the Israeli military's doctrine of Purity of arms.
+Jewish war ethics are developed by Maimonides in his "Laws of Kings and their Wars", part of his Mishneh Torah, where he treats on both a Mandatory war and a Voluntary war.
+Modern Jewish war ethics have been developed especially in relation to the Israeli military's doctrine of purity of arms.

 Capital punishment

-The Talmud approves of the death penalty in principle but the standard of proof required for application of the death penalty is extremely stringent so that situations in which a death sentence could be passed are effectively impossible.
+The Jewish Bible says murderers should be executed but even in ancient times Jewish leaders were hostile to capital punishment, and the Talmud requires conditions for application of the death penalty so extremely stringent that the death penalty became effectively impossible.

 Relationship to non-Jews

 Jews widely believe that non-Jews who follow the seven laws of Noah will be equally recognized by God.
-The laws of the Noachide code are: do not engage in idolatry; do not engage in blasphemy; do not murder; do not steal; do not commit acts of sexual immorality; do not cause excessive pain to animals (e.g. eating a limb torn from a living animal); and establish courts of justice.
+According to rabbinic interpretation of Genesis 2:6 and 9:4, the laws of the Noachide code are: do not commit idolatry; do not blaspheme God; do not murder; do not steal; do not commit adultery; do not eat meat cut from a living animal; and establish courts of justice.

 The principle of Kiddush Hashem requires Jews to conduct themselves in every way as to prevent the name of God from being dishonored by non-Israelites.
 The greatest sin of fraud, therefore, is that committed against a non-Israelite, because it may lead to the reviling of God's name.
 A desire to sanctify the name of God may help to motivate some Jews to treat adherents of other creeds with the utmost fairness and equity.

 Classical sources teach that Jews must support the non-Jewish poor, bury the non-Jewish dead, comfort the non-Jewish mourner, and visit the non-Jewish sick.

 Exhortations to love the stranger "as yourself" (Ex.
 22:20; Lev.
 19:33) and "Remember the stranger, for you were strangers in the land of Egypt" (Deuteronomy 10:19), have an important role in many forms of Jewish ethics.